 Have you ever seen your dog’s jaw chatter?
-It might have happened for a split second when he was super excited for you to throw the ball, or maybe you’ve seen it and brushed it off as just a weird thing he does sometimes but didn’t think it was anything serious.
+It might have happened for a split second when he or she was super excited for you to throw the ball, or maybe you’ve seen it and brushed it off as just a weird thing that your dog does once in a while, but didn’t think it was anything serious.

 I’ve raised my little girl on home prepared and raw food.
 When she was younger, I gave her raw meaty bones and believed that was the best thing I could do for her dental health.
-Unfortunately, she broke a couple teeth chewing on the bones and had to have two root canals.
+Unfortunately, she broke a couple of teeth chewing on the bones and had to have two root canals.

 After the root canals, she could no longer have hard bones or traditional dental bones because the teeth are a lot more fragile after they’ve had work done.
 Since then, I’ve brushed her teeth twice a day, every day for years.